CMQNordic/Web-Dev-Cheatsheet/README.md

 ### [__.gitignore file__](#)

-Gitignore file is a file in root of your project which tells Git witch files not to track. #todo who creates it?.<br> A gitignore file may look like following:
+Gitignore file is a file in root of your project which tells Git which files not to track. #todo who creates it?.<br> A gitignore file may look like following:

 ```